Friday, 29 June 2007

 Buttery Parsnip Mash

 Parsnips are very well named, don't you agree?
-A big fat bulbous bit tapering to a skinny little snippy-snappy bit.
-To me they look a bit like goblins' legs, which is maybe why my kids have never worked up any enthusiasm for them.
-This dish, though, got qualified approval.
-The parsnips were getting on for elderly, which is maybe why this mash was so voluptuous.
-To hell with mashed potatoes, I'm going to make this more often.
+The word sounds like a parsnip looks: a big bulbous beginning tapering to a skinny little snippy-snappy bit.
+To me they look a little like goblins' legs, which is maybe why my kids have never worked up any enthusiasm for them.

 salt and milled black pepper